 Spider Crawl and Walking Lunge

-How-to: The spider crawl requires that you get down on your hands and toes (as if in the top of a push-up position).
+How-To: The spider crawl requires that you get down on your hands and toes (as if in the top of a push-up position).
 Bring one knee toward your elbow on that side and plant your foot.
 To propel yourself forward, extend your arm on the opposite side, then bring your knee toward your elbow on that side.
 Try to keep your body as long as possible, and don’t hunch your back.
-Continue alternating sides until you’ve covered the distance.
+Continue alternating sides until you’ve covered the recommended distance.

 In a walking lunge, begin by standing tall, with your hands on your hips.
 Take a step forward with either leg, drop your hips and bend your knees until the shin of your front leg is almost perpendicular to your ankle.
-The knee of your trailing leg should come to within one or two inches of the floor.
+The knee of your trailing leg should come to within 1 or 2 inches of the floor.
 Then push through your heel of the leading foot to rise back to a standing position and bring your trailing leg forward to repeat the lunge.
-Throughout the movement, keep your chest forward and your back straight — avoid bending at the waist, especially as your muscles begin to fatigue.
+Throughout the movement, keep your chest forward and your back straight — avoid bending at your waist, especially as your muscles begin to fatigue.

 What does that mean?
-If you can easily handle training with weights but find it hard to do burpees, then do burpees.
-If you’re not efficient at performing a particular movement, you’ll use more energy and tax your body to a greater degree.
+If you can easily handle training with weights but find it hard to do burpees, then focus on burpees.
+If you’re not efficient at performing a particular movement, you’ll use more energy and tax your body to an even greater degree.
 “You’ll expend a ton of energy and, in the process, create a great EPOC environment,” he says.

-How-to: Burpees begin in a standing position.
+How-To: Burpees begin in a standing position.
 Squat all the way down until your hands are flat on the floor about shoulder-width apart and in front of your feet, then drive your feet behind you to arrive at the top of a push-up position.
 Perform one push-up, bend your knees and “jump” your feet forward underneath you.
 Stand up and go immediately into a vertical jump with your hands overhead before landing softly back on the floor.
 That’s one rep. If you’re a beginner, omit the push-up and vertical jump.
 But remember, they add intensity to the overall movement — and that’s the object of performing any EPOC exercise.